HTML: HyperText Markup Language - MDN Web Docs

 Reference

-Elements in HTML have attributes.
-These are additional values that configure the elements or adjust their behavior in various ways.
+Reference for all HTML attributes.
+Attributes are additional values that configure elements or adjust their behavior in various ways.

 Global attributes

-Global attributes may be specified on all HTML elements, even those not specified in the standard.
+Reference for global attributes that may be specified on all HTML elements, even those not specified in the standard.
 This means that any non-standard elements must still permit these attributes, even though those elements make the document HTML5-noncompliant.

 Applying color to HTML elements using CSS